-Organizers plan to hold more Climate Conversations in conjunction with community associations across Calgary and to document the results.
-And while their focus may be small and localized, their ambition is not.
-Each conversation and action adds to the cause and every engaged neighbour or neighbourhood is a welcome addition.
+Organizers plan to hold more Climate

+Conversations in conjunction with community

+associations across Calgary and to document

+the results.
+And while their focus may be

+small and localized, their ambition is not.
+Each

+conversation and action adds to the cause and

+every engaged neighbour or neighbourhood is a

+welcome addition.
-Neighbour Grants Funding by Neighbourhood

-The Neighbour Grants program has reached far into neighbourhoods and communities across our growing region.
-And we aren't done yet.

-If your neighbourhood is in the red or peach zones, Neighbour Grants are available to you!
+^{}The 2S stands for "two-spirit," a term used by some Indigenous people to describe their gender, sexual, and/or spiritual identity.
+Neighbour Grants Funding by Neighbourhood 2003-2019 The Neighbour Grants program has reached far into neighbourhoods and communities across our growing region.
+And we aren't done yet. or peach zones, Neighbour Grants are available to you!
 Belonging is an ongoing effort in every community.

-If your neighbourhood is in the green, orange or pink zones, you've got some great things going on in your area.
-Get in touch for more grants!

-If you're not on this map, but are in the Calgary and area community, Neighbour Grants are for you too!
+If your neighbourhood is in the green, orange or pink zones, you've got some great things going If you're not on this map, but are in the Calgary and area community, Neighbour Grants are for you too!
 (Banff, Canmore, Rocky View County, and the municipal districts of Big Horn, Foothills, Wheatland, Kananaskis, and surrounding First Nations communities.)
 Page 27 features grassroots leaders from projects and groups who received a Neighbour Grant.
 (L to R): Janyce Konkin, Julie Black (staff), Francia Bodosa, John Panchol, and Abuk Alier

-Apply for a Neighbour Grant today.